Planning For a Better Meeting

 Depending on your position within the company where you work, you could be spending anywhere from 35-50% of your time in meetings.
 Often those meetings are non-productive and ultimately a waste of your time—and the time of everyone else who attends.
+Planning for a better meeting will make your meetings more effective.

 It may feel that in a work environment with a cycle of non-stop meetings, there is nothing that can be done to make meetings a more productive use of everyone's time.
 But, there is hope!
 Thoughtful planning is the key to have productive, efficient and effective meetings.